Comparing the Medical and Natural Therapy Systems?

 Fraudulent Treatment for monetary gains.

-Specific Products not being save or fraudulent.
+Specific Products have no valid evidence or are fraudulent.

 Point 2 and 3, are totally up for discussion, improved monitoring and regulations are essential.

 Accredited Natural Therapists are as much appalled by fraud as anyone.